MohanadOdema/EnergyShield/Documentation/README.md

 > **NOTE:**  Running this script with the default `NUM_EPS=3`  takes around 1 hour on a workstation with 32 GB RAM and NVIDIA GPU 2070 RTX super.

 > **NOTE:** When the script finishes, you will be returned to a shell prompt in the container (see Section 1).
 If the script is successfully running, status information will be output to the console regularly.

+> **NOTE:**  Experiments can be run consecutively in the same container, or in between container restarts.

 <!-- `NUM_EPS` is an optional argument describing the number of episodes per experimental configuration (default: 3).
 Note that although `NUM_EPS` in our paper was 35, we kept it here at 3 to speed up the simulation runs for the evaluators.
 From our experience, running the script with `NUM_EPS` set to 3 takes around 1 hour of computation time on a workstation with 32 GB RAM and NVIDIA GPU 2070 RTX super.